lascar/alphawholesale/README.md

 an email is send to all interested customers or suppliers.

 <details>
-<summary>Click here to see the mail config is expect in config/credentials.yml</summary>
+<summary>Click here to see the mail config that is expected in config/credentials.yml</summary>
 <pre>
 mail:
   development: